 When you think of insects living in your bed, the first thing that comes to mind might be bed bugs.

-However, there are various types of insects that can make themselves at home in your mattress and bedding.
+However, insects can make themselves home in your mattress and bedding.

-In this blog post, we will take a look at some of the common types of insects that live in beds and how to keep them away.
+In this blog post, we will examine some of the common types of insects that live in beds and how to keep them away.

 1. Beetles

-Beetles are common type of insect that live in beds, and although they aren’t typically considered dangerous, they can still cause a nuisance.
+Beetles are a common type of insect that lives in beds.
+Although they aren’t typically considered dangerous, they can still be a nuisance.

-The most common type of beetle that lives in beds is the carpet beetle, which feeds on woolen fabric, fur, feathers, and other organic materials.
+The most common beetle that lives in beds is the carpet beetle, which feeds on woolen fabric, fur, feathers, and other organic materials.

-All of these beetles can cause damage to fabrics, carpets, and other materials in the home if left unchecked.
+If left unchecked, all of these beetles can damage fabrics, carpets, and other materials in the home.

 To prevent an infestation, regularly vacuum and inspect your mattress, bedding, and furniture for signs of beetles.

-Using a protective cover on your mattress is also important to help keep any pests out.
+A protective cover on your mattress is also important to help keep pests out.

 2. Dust Mites

-Dust mites are some of the most common types insects live in beds.
+Dust mites are some of the most common insect types living in beds.
 They feed on dead skin cells and live in beds, furniture, carpets, and other places where humans spend time.

-Despite their name, dust mites are not actually insects – they are arthropods related to spiders.
+Despite their name, dust mites are not insects but arthropods related to spiders.

 Dust mites are very small – they range in size from 0.2 to 0.3 mm, so they’re usually invisible to the naked eye.